The Jesus Challenge

 So how did this happen?
 The Bible says two things: we are perishing because we are sinners by birth and behavior.

 We are sinners by birth.
 We are born with a sin nature.
 The Bible says in Romans 5:12 that when Adam disobeyed God in the garden this caused sin and, the effects of sin, death to spread from Adam to all human beings.
-There was no way to escape being born this way, there was nothing that we could do or our parents do to prevent us from being born with this sin nature.
+There was no way to escape being born this way, there was nothing that we could do or our parents could do to prevent us from being born with this sin nature.
 We are sinners by birth.

 We are sinners by behavior.
 We are not only born sinners with a sin nature, but our sin nature leads us to sinful behavior.
 We sin because it is in our nature.
 Sin is not caused by our surroundings or our circumstances, but because of our nature.
 We sin because our nature compels us to.
 The Bible says in Romans 6:23 that the wages of our sinful behavior is death, so we are perishing.